Weather Emergencies Policy

 When all classes are canceled and the university remains open, employees must use their own judgment in reporting to work.
 Decisions affecting morning and afternoon classes are ordinarily made by 6 a.m.; decisions affecting evening classes that start after 4:30 p.m. are ordinarily made in the early afternoon (see Notification below).
 If emergency weather conditions develop during the workday and supervisors desire to have employees leave early, the supervisor's decision must comply with the guidelines below for university staff (see Employee Information below).
 When classes are canceled and the university remains open, extracurricular activities such as athletic events, concerts, and special presentations may or may not take place as scheduled.
 Please visit the UW-Parkside website for the most up-to-date information.

-When the university is closed, all classes and all extracurricular activities are canceled and employees are not required to report to work.
-However, there are campus operations which must continue despite the weather: campus police services, snow removal, power-plant operation, food service for residential students, etc. For employees in these areas, please contact your supervisor for schedule details.
-If the university is closed, the Human Resources Department will inform employees about the proper method for reporting "lost time."
+When the institution is closed, all classes and all extracurricular activities are canceled.
+Most employees will be directed to not report to work except those whose continued presence is required.
+Campus operations which must continue despite the weather include campus police services, snow removal, power-plant operation, food service for residential students, etc. For employees in these areas, please contact your supervisor for schedule details.
+If the university is closed, employees absent from work because of inclement weather or emergency conditions must use available vacation, accrued compensatory time, available holidays, or leave without pay to cover the absence, or they may arrange another work schedule with their supervisor.
+Supervisors may require the employee to make up lost time during the same workweek of the absence if required for the operation of the work unit.

 If all classes are canceled OR if the university is closed due to inclement weather, a notice will be posted on the UW-Parkside website and social media accounts (Twitter, Facebook, LinkedIn), and will be sent by email to all faculty, staff, and students.